 His favourite books on writing are The Joy of Writing: A Guide for Writers Disguised as a Literary Memoir by Pierre Berton and Lessons from a Lifetime of Writing: A Novelist Looks at his Craft by David Morrell.

 Due to his private nature, he does not do Twitter, Instagram, Facebook, or any other social media.
 Much to his agent’s irritation, he does not own a cell phone.
-But he is working on his email skills.
+He is working on his email skills.